Neil Malhotra

 Neil Malhotra is an American political economist.
 He is the Edith M. Cornell Professor of Political Economy in the Graduate School of Business at Stanford University, where he is also the Louise and Claude N. Rosenbrg, Jr. Director of the Center for Social Innovation.
-He studies the politics of the United States, survey methodology, and voter behavior in elections, including work on retrospective voting and on the politics of disaster preparedness and relief.
+He studies the politics of the United States, survey methodology, and voter behavior in elections, including work on retrospective voting and disaster preparedness and relief politics.

 Education and early work

 Malhotra attended Yale University, where he earned his BA in economics in 2002.
 At Yale he was mentored by Donald Green, whom he has credited with inspiring him to become a political scientist.
 He then attended Stanford University, earning an MA in 2005 and a PhD in 2008.

 After obtaining his PhD, Malhotra joined the faculty at the Stanford University Graduate School of Business.
 He remained there until 2010, when he moved to the political science department at the University of Pennsylvania.
 In 2011, he returned to the Graduate School of Business at Stanford University, where he is also affiliated with the political science department.